 A tiny silk bundle folded over yoshina cherry leaves and dyed in the grape leaf pot gave me delicate but definite prints.

-One of the squares that I did in India’s class was wool with a silk fabric stitched onto it, and for some reason it didn’t take up much dye (Link to photo: lower left corner).
+One of the squares that I did in India’s class was wool with a silk fabric stitched onto it, and for some reason it didn’t take up much dye.
 I cut it into quarters.
 One small bundle wrapped with silk thread and a yellow maple leaf on the wool side went into each dyepot, with one left out for comparison.
 Below are the pieces dyed in the avocado pit and avocado peel dyes.
 The pits produced a lighter, peachier color than the peels.
 I loved the silk thread color that came from the pits.